 Borrowing from Gary Kinnaman, Author of Dumb Things Smart Christians Believe; Misbeliefs That Keep Us From Experiencing God’s Grace, he says, “There’s this misbelief that God grades on a curve and having a relationship with Him isn’t based on Jesus, “that’s all and nothing else,” but it’s based on Jesus “plus something else.”

 What’s your something else?
 The church you belong to?
 Your church attendance?
 Are you a good person?
 You don’t drink, smoke, lie, envy, or lust for someone else?
 Do you pay more than your share of tithes?
 Do you lead small ministry groups?
 Do you participate in every church activity?
 Are your children Christians?

 Do you judge other people according to the above mentioned?
-Do you judge them if they fall short of your “spiritual standards?”
+Do you judge them if they fall short of your “spiritual standards and expectations?”

 I too, like the author, I am glad God doesn’t grade on a curve.
 Aren’t you?

 ~Looking up to God’s standards, and no one else’s.

 All rights reserved 2019 © No portion of this material may be copied or reproduced without permission of the Author.
 Please do not list as SPAM or report as such.
 Our database will be updated immediately.